akxsha/akxsha.github.io/README.md

 Welcome to my website.

-I built a corporate career as a data engineer and now I am building better state management tools for crypto applications.
+I am building better state management primitives for crypto applications.
+I used to build supply chains and banking solutions during my corporate career and I learned a lot about state management and data.

+My current work combines cryptography, satisfiability modulo theory, distributed systems, and a dash of type theory.